 Ergonomic Stool for Standing Desk: What about a standing desk stool?
-Instead of, or in addition to the standing desk chair, some people like to have an active sitting stool that is essentially a suspended seat that you can lean against.
-When you are using a standing desk stool, you will have both feet planted on the floor while partially standing, so it does require some weight-bearing and thus, more energy is expended than if you were sitting fully.
+A stool can be used either instead of, or, in addition to the standing desk chair.
+Some people like to have an active sitting stool that is essentially a suspended seat that you can lean against.

 Finding the Right Model: 7 Factors to Consider

 Let’s take a look at the main factors to consider when choosing a standing chair so that you can decide which will best suit your needs.